ECHO EG-3500 - 2800/3500W Portable Generator

 Power & Run Time

-The generator is rated for a noise of 72 dBA (just slightly more noisy than a vacuum cleaner).
-Its starting mechanism is based on a simple traditional pull-start mechanism.
+With a noise rating of 72 dBA (just slightly more noisy than a shower), the generator's ignition is facilitated by a traditional recoil pull-start mechanism.

-With a full tank, the EG-3500 can operate for around 10 hours at 50% load (fuel consumption around 0.4 GPH), thanks to its fuel capacity of 4 gallons.
+Featuring a 4 gallons fuel tank, the EG-3500 provides continuous power for around 10 hours at 50% load on a full tank (fuel consumption around 0.4 GPH).

 Outlets

-This ECHO generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
+While this ECHO generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor.

 Portability

-With its dimensions of L25 x W24.5 x H21.5 in, the conventional, open frame design of the ECHO EG-3500 offers stability and allows the generator to be raised above ground level.
-The device has been designed for tough environments and demanding outdoor use.
+With dimensions of L25 x W24.5 x H21.5 in, the traditional open frame design of the ECHO EG-3500 ensures stability while allowing easy maintenance access to components and promoting effective air cooling.
+The generator is designed for outdoor use and demanding environments.

 Features